timosarkka/timosarkka/README.md

 ### Data Engineer | Certified Project Management Professional (PMP)

-I’m a data engineer with over 10 years of experience in industrial project management at leading Finnish corporations like KONE, Metso, and VR.
-Leveraging my PMP certification and extensive background in managing large-scale projects, I now specialize in designing and implementing robust ETL pipelines, optimizing data storage solutions, and crafting impactful data visualizations.
-My unique blend of technical expertise and project management skills enables me to deliver efficient, scalable solutions that meet business objectives.
+I've spent over a decade managing big industrial projects for Finnish companies like KONE, Metso, and VR.
+With a PMP certification and tons of experience in handling large-scale projects, I’ve recently switched gears to focus on data engineering.
+Now, I’m diving into building solid ETL pipelines, optimizing data storage, and creating impactful visualizations.
+My mix of technical skills and project management experience helps me deliver efficient and scalable solutions that get the job done.

 - 🔨 Working on: **Data Engineering**
 - 📘 Learning: **Web scraping, algorithms**